andypotatohy/roast/README.md

 place any electrodes on the lower head or on the neck.
 But if you have to do this with this MRI, please turn off `'multiaxial'` and do some zeropadding (see below) so that SPM will be called to extend the MRI to the lower head.

-`'manualGui'` — 3D GUI that allows users to manually select anatomical landmarks.
+`'manualGui'` -- 3D GUI that allows users to manually check and select anatomical landmarks.
 `'on' | 'off' (default)`
 For heads with abnormal anatomies such as a lesion, you may want to manually check if the automated registration from either SPM or NiftyReg worked well.
 To do this, you can open an interactive 3D graphical user interface (GUI) that allows you to